 VI.
+Impact Stories

+Impact Stories

-Impact Stories Impact Stories By transforming lives and creating jobs, the Jasiri Gender Bond has contributed to the majority of the SDGs targeted by the Bank's social bond framework.
+By transforming lives and creating jobs, the Jasiri Gender Bond has contributed to the majority of the SDGs targeted by the Bank's social bond framework.
 A survey of interviewed SMEs revealed the creation of more than 100 jobs.
 More impact was realised, as shown by these impact stories.

-Blazing a path to food security Amina Nguno Masanja's cereal business has brought her tremendous success, transforming her life and allowing her grind her maize and selling her products at retail level.
-However, her determination and perseverance paved the way for a brighter future. significant milestones achieved was the construction of a warehouse, providing Amina with a dedicated space to store her maize stock.
+Blazing a path to food security

+Amina Nguno Masanja's cereal business has brought her

+Amina faced challenges in her business journey, relying on her friend's mill to grind her maize and selling her products at retail level.
+However, her determination and perseverance paved the way for a brighter future.

+In 2009, Amina embarked on her NMB Bank journey, and in 2022 became a significant milestones achieved was the construction of a warehouse, providing Amina with a dedicated space to store her maize stock.
 This was instrumental in enabling her to mitigate the impact of price changes, a common issue faced by entrepreneurs in the grain industry.
 With her increasing success, she was able to attain significant milestones.
-She acquired a house, bringing stability and a sense of joy to her life.
-Moreover, Amina's entrepreneurial spirit Masanja's journey from utilizing a friend's mill to running a thriving cereal business is a testament to her resilience and the transformative power of financial support.
-Her story highlights the profound impact that access to for Growth anf Impact setback when her clothing shop struggled to thrive in a challenging market.
-Determined to turn her fortunes around, she decided to venture into a different industry.
-Diversification Her search led her to NMB Bank, where she started accessing finance through Grace decided to rebrand some items under her own brand name: AMARON.
-This strategic move not only allowed her to create a unique identity for her products but also enhanced their market appeal.
-As a result, her business different regions to cater to a broader customer base.
-Through the loan under Jasiri, Grace invested in more extensive stock inventory, thereby expanding he product offerings.
-This development marked a turning point in he 17 people men and women.
-With her business flourishing, Grace's financia situation improved significantly.
-She now owns a house, providing stability and security for herself and her family.
-Grace Kimaro's journey from a struggling hard work and the support she received from NMB Bank over the years Grace
+She acquired a house, bringing extended to uplifting others, as she employed 16 women, empowering them Masanja's journey from utilizing a friend's mill to running a thriving cereal business is a testament to her resilience and the transformative power of financial support.
+Her story highlights the profound impact that access to economic growth, full ar productive employment and decent work for all

-Thanks to an NMB Bank Ioan Amina's cereal business success has put a roof over her head and filled many stomachs.
+Amina's cereal business success has put a roof over her head and filled many stomachs.

 Amina Masanja